-fod, he won the 14 years contemporary vocal solo and the 16 years contemporary championship performing two contrasting songs.
+In the Wagga Wagga Eisteddfod, he won the 14 years contemporary vocal solo and the 16 years contemporary championship performing two contrasting songs.

-Junee, Blacktown (Sydney), Wollongong, Thirroul and Quandialla, Harry remains humble and modest about his achievements.
+Despite winning talent quests at Junee, Blacktown (Sydney), Wollongong, Thirroul and Quandialla, Harry remains humble and modest about his achievements.

-piano, guitar and harmonica, and has held multiple scholarships from the Young Regional Conservatorium of Music.
+He accompanies himself on piano, guitar and harmonica, and has held multiple scholarships from the Young Regional Conservatorium of Music.